Gamecube762/Macros/README.md

 External macros are macros you can export and easily transfer them between servers or for easier manual editing.

 Exported macros are named in the format `AuthorUUID.MacroName.mcmacro`; these files can be renamed.

-Currently changes made to external macros wont be saved, this will be added soon.

 Permissions
 ===